LoginRadius/docs/content/references/javascript-library/form-library/index.md

 `LRObject.api.forgotPassword(data, onSuccess, onError);`

-  * **data**: Data is an object that contains the object details for the [Auth Forgot Password API](/references/api/authentication#auth-forgot-password), this object requires the email of the consumer.
+  * **data**: Data is an object that contains the object details for the <a href="/references/api/authentication#auth-forgot-password" target="_blank">Auth Forgot Password API</a>, this object requires the email of the consumer.

   * **onSuccess**: Pass in a function you would like to use as a callback when the email was successfully sent.